Facebook down for some users worldwide

-Facebook users around the world have experienced an outage of the social network this morning, which appears to be still continuing for many.
+Facebook users around the world have experienced an outage of the social network Wednesday morning, which appears to be still continuing for many.

 Users report being unable to use the site, and others report unusual behavior including elements such as the "post" box not appearing.